 Standard residential tank water heaters can vary in size & capacity.
 Tank water heaters range from 20 to 80-gallon capacities.
 But, you must also consider the first-hour rating.
 That’s exactly how much hot water you get from your water heater in its first hour of operation.
 Your tank’s first-hour rating or FHR will be printed on the tank.
 The FHR should be very close to how much water your family uses at its peak time, perhaps in the morning when the shower is running, along with the dishwasher & washing machine.

 Water Heater Warranties

-Find out what type of warranty is offered for your water heater as you will surely want to take advantage of the longest warranty possible.
+Find out what type of warranty is offered for your water heaters as you will surely want to take advantage of the longest warranty possible.
 The average lifespan of a domestic water heater is 10 to 15 years.
 A properly maintained commercial water heater should last 20+ years.

-Whichever water heater system you choose, make sure you have the right water heater parts & accessories before you get started, including water heater drain pans, water heater blankets, expansion tanks, pipes, fittings, & insulation.
+Whichever water heaters system you choose, make sure you have the right water heater parts & accessories before you get started, including water heater drain pans, water heater blankets, expansion tanks, pipes, fittings, & insulation.